Senior School (Year 10 – Year 12)

 In Senior School, we recognise that students are at different starting points, they learn at different rates and they bring a wide range of previous experiences to their learning.
 For these reasons, students are involved in intensive career coaching where the students are assisted in goal setting and personal course design.
 Students are encouraged to set academic goals and their progress is closely monitored to assist them to meet these goals.

 The selection of appropriate subjects that suit individual student’s needs is crucial.
 Ursula Frayne Catholic College provides individual counselling for each Senior School student to assist them in the subject selection process.
-The parents of each student in Years 10 and 11 attend an interview with the Head of Senior School or the Careers Coordinator for the purpose of selecting subjects.
+The parents of each student in Years 10 attend an interview with the course counsellor for the purpose of selecting subjects.
 The College boasts an experienced, energetic and talented teaching staff committed to the pursuit of academic excellence.
 The one-on-one counselling, coupled with the meticulous review of students’ performance and ongoing counselling throughout years 10 to 12, is the key to the outstanding results achieved by our students.

 The Structure of the Senior School